tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

 - potential outcomes
 - treatment
 - control
 - key: causal effects are not a comparison of outcomes for different groups.
-It is a comparision of potential outcoems under two conditions for the SAME group
+It is a comparision of potential outcomes under two conditions for the SAME group

 Randomized experiments
 - 3 key properties
   - treatment assignment is 'unconfounded'